 Commonly May or Summer term responsibilities are not included in load calculations for Faculty with 9-month formal teaching responsibilities.
 These are addressed in a separate MOU or contract.
-However, faculty members with low teaching loads who would like to include the May/Summer term may do so through special arrangement with the Office of the Chief Academic Officer.
+However, faculty members

 16.2.12 Financial Exigency

 During times of financial exigency, as recognized by the Board, faculty members may be assigned workloads exceeding the compensatory regulations herein described.